sebranchett/ec2-instance-python/README.md

  * `cdk synth`       emits the synthesized CloudFormation template
  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `aws ssm start-session --target i-xxxxxxxxx` remote session for shell access
+ * `cdk destroy`     destroy this stack from your AWS account